How Do We Sense Temperature and Pressure?

 While scientists unraveled the neural basis of sight and smell decades ago, temperature and pressure remained a mystery.
 Using capsaicin, the chemical in chili peppers responsible for the sensation of heat, Julius uncovered an ion channel called TRPV1 in 1997 that is activated by high temperature.
 Thirteen years later, Patapoutian discovered a group of pressure-sensing ion channels called Piezos, which are not only responsible for pressure sensing in skin, but also in blood vessels, lungs, and more.

-The work, which earned them the 2020 Kavli Prize in Neuroscience, has helped scientists understand how the body detects temperature and pressure, potentially driving efforts to develop future pain treatments.
+The work earned them the 2020 Kavli Prize in Neuroscience and the 2021 Nobel Prize in Physiology or Medicine.
+Their studies helped scientists understand how the body detects temperature and pressure, potentially driving the development of future pain treatments.

 How did you first get interested in the sensory systems?